 Choosing the Best Format to Convert CAD Drawings to

-How to print only active sheets of DWG files
+How to print only active sheet of DWG files

-With Print Conductor advanced settings, you can select which sheets should be printed.
+With Print Conductor Advanced Settings, you can select which sheets should be printed.
 For instance, there are two sheets: 1) layout sheet and 2) model sheet.
-If you need to print the active sheet of the DWG file only (layout sheet in our case) – please do the following:
+If you need to print the active sheet (also referred to as "default sheet") of the DWG file only (layout sheet in our case) – please do the following: